ChrisCraddock/TwitchTTSChatBot/README.md

   - ignore reading inital start-up responces
 - 10/13/18 -added ability to call soundfx.py for sound effects
   - must first install pip install soundplay
+- 10/16/18 -FIXED to now send messages to chat
+  - line 17: took out the '#' in CHAN
+  - line 48: added '\r\n' and '.encode("utf-8")'
+  - line 71: added message to be sent into chat when bot connects
 ## Soundfx updates:
 - 10/13/18 -soundfx.py added to store mp3 files for chat to call upon